Doctorate in Clinical Psychology Programme

 Offers will be subject to occupational health clearance and Enhanced Disclosure and Barring Service (DBS) checks.

 The academic teaching on the course will work in tandem with clinical placements.
 The academic curriculum in the first year will cover core competencies and the knowledge required for clinical practice with adults of working age and later life.
 Working with children and adolescents, people with learning disabilities and neuropsychology are the main topics covered in the second year.
-The third year will in general emphasise the development of higher level competencies and meta-competencies, including supervisory, management and leadership abilities.
+The third year will in general emphasise the development of higher-level competencies and meta-competencies, including supervisory, management and leadership abilities.
 There is a progressive shift from first to third year from supervision towards mentoring, peer supervision and supervising others.
 Teaching in the first two years is mandatory; there will be some opportunity to choose topics in the third year.
+Two days per week are allocated to academic work, this includes days of teaching and days for personal study.

-The course emphasises the integration of university based theoretical and skills training with clinical practice by using a range of research-led teaching and learning strategies including lecturing, workshop-based training, problem-based learning, small group sessions and debates, aligning teaching methods to intended learning outcomes.
-Some academic work will also be carried out as part of clinical placements, with integrated clinical/academic teaching being delivered by supervisors.
+The course emphasises the integration of university-based theoretical and skills training with clinical practice by using a range of research-led teaching and learning strategies including lecturing, workshop-based training, problem-based learning, small group sessions and debates, aligning teaching methods to intended learning outcomes.
+Some academic work is carried out as part of clinical placements, with integrated clinical/academic teaching being delivered by supervisors.

 Clinical Psychology trainees are recruited on to the course with an extremely wide range of prior experience, training and ability.
 Many trainees at this early stage will already have particular aspirations and career pathways in mind.
 It is also very clear in the evolving NHS that the role of the clinical psychologist is becoming ever more diverse and, to be fit-for-purpose, courses need to have the capacity to support a degree of specialisation.
 With this in mind, the Bath course has developed a Personal Planning and Training Needs Assessment (PPTNA) to enable the course to work collaboratively with trainees, from pre-training through their entire training experience, to shape their clinical experience to meet their specific needs, career plans and aspirations.